hyttijan92/Scalaprototype/README.md

   * Gluon only supports officially Gluon's own GraalVM forks
   * Other GraalVMs might work, but I would guess it would be easier to wait for official Gluon GraalVM CE Gluon 23+25.1
 * Maven 3.9.11 seems not to be compatible with gluonfx.maven.plugin
-* Problems using Maven with some dependencies:
+* Problems using Maven with Scala dependencies:
   * Maven has problems handling Scala dependencies:
     * Eg. [WARNING] There are 1 pathException(s).
 The related dependencies will be ignored.
       [WARNING] Dependency: /home/janne/.m2/repository/com/softwaremill/sttp/client4/core_3/4.0.13/core_3-4.0.13.jar